25 November 2019

 The presence of mitigating factors is likely to lead to a less serious sanction.
 Strong mitigating factors, combined with a lack of aggravating factors, is likely to result in either a warning or a rebuke.

 The nature of the sentence imposed by a court may be relevant to the sanction to be applied, although they are intended to achieve different objectives.
 For example, inclusion on the VISOR may be an indicator of the degree of risk to the public or vulnerable individuals, which may be relevant to the regulatory risk arising from the criminal conduct.
-The President of the Queen's Bench Division remarked, in SRA v Farrimond (footnote: [2018 EWHC 321 (Admin) paragraph 34) that "it is simply inconceivable that a prisoner, serving a sentence of 6 years' imprisonment, should be able to describe himself as a solicitor and officer of the court albeit suspended from practice."
+The President of the Queen's Bench Division said, in SRA v Farrimond ( EWHC 321 (Admin) paragraph 34) that "it is simply inconceivable that a prisoner, serving a sentence of 6 years' imprisonment, should be able to describe himself as a solicitor and officer of the court albeit suspended from practice."

 We will impose serious sanctions where the criminal offence is of a nature indicated in the first row above.
 Such cases will generally be referred for a hearing before the Solicitors Disciplinary Tribunal.